nmn1/github-actions/README.md

 - Steps run as processes on the compute resource.
 - Steps can run commands or actions.
 - Steps are arrays.

+Adding Dependencies:
+- needs: Identifies one or more jobs that must complete successfully before a job will run.